tomsihap/lichess-good-moves/README.md

 ## Openings

 The script can show you when you and your opponent followed book moves, and which opening have been followed.
+This is an addition to the already existing opening book in Lichess if you want to see the openings in the PGN.

 ![Openings](images/opening.PNG?raw=true "Openings")